-- 3. Base Salary will be recomputed on September 16, 2019, September 16, 2020, and September 16, 2021 to reflect additional YIR earned as of that date. - 4.
-A faculty member's minimum floor salary is listed in Tables 12A (effective January 1, 2019), 12B (effective January 1, 2020) and 12C (effective January 1, 2021) for their current rank and current YIR - 5.
-A faculty member's disciplinary adjustment is based on the average salary for their rank and discipline as reported in the annual National Faculty Salary Survey by Discipline and Rank in Four-year College and Universities conducted by the College and University Professional Association for Human Resources (CUPA\HR).
+- 6. A faculty member's disciplinary adjustment is based on the average salary for their rank and discipline as reported in the annual National Faculty Salary Survey by Discipline and Rank in Four-year College and Universities conducted by the College and University Professional Association for Human Resources (CUPA_HR).
 For professorial faculty, tenure-track tables for public institutions were used.
-For Professional ranks, non-tenure track instructor salaries for all universities were used. - 6.
+For Professional ranks, non-tenure track instructor salaries for all universities were used. - 7.
 If the average salary for a discipline and rank is higher than the average salary for a rank, then the disciplinary adjustment is 5% of the difference between the two ('premium').
-For example, if the national average salary for a rank is \$100,000 and the national average salary for a rank and discipline is \$120,000, then the disciplinary adjustment is 5% \ \$20,000 or \$1,000.
+For example, if the national average salary for a rank is \$100,000 and the national average salary for a rank and discipline is \$120,000, then the disciplinary adjustment is 5% \$20,000 or \$1,000.
 When an average salary for a rank within a discipline was unavailable, the average % premium for the other ranks for that discipline was used.
 If no data was available for the 4-digit discipline, then the values for the 2-digit CIP code were used.
-(See Table 12D for specific dollar amounts.)
+(See Table 12E for specific dollar amounts.)